trailblazer/trailblazer-activity-dsl-linear/README.md

 # Activity-DSL-Linear

 The `trailblazer-activity-dsl-linear` gem brings the popular `step` DSL around the [`activity`](https://github.com/trailblazer/trailblazer-activity) gem.
-It allows to create classes that you might mostly know as _operations_, service objects that execute your business logic in a certain order, depending on how you harness the `step` DSL.
+It allows to create classes that you might mostly know as _operations_ - service objects that execute your business logic in a certain order, depending on how you harness the `step` DSL.

 Please find the [full documentation on the Trailblazer website](https://trailblazer.to/2.1/docs/activity.html#activity-strategy).